Nerodia sipedon sipedon

 The northern water snake grows to be two to four feet long.
 They have a highly variable color and pattern and may be tan, gray, reddish or brownish-black.
 Older snakes are darker, often without a clear pattern.
 Dark crossbands appear on their neck and forefront of their body; the dark bands are winder than the lighter-colored spaces between them.
 Alternating dark blotches appear on their back and sides on the lower half of their body, and half-moon-shaped spots appear on their belly.
 They have a double row of scales under their tail.
 Northern water snakes also have round pupils.

-Northern water snakes are common throughout the Chesapeake Bay watershed.
+Common throughout the Chesapeake Bay watershed

 These snakes eat small fish, worms, frogs, salamanders and crayfish and will swallow their prey alive.